sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerApplication.md

   * AssociatedUserNames (System.String\[\]) List of associated users (SAM names).
 Associated users is the list of users who are given access using the application/user mapping filter.

-  * AssociatedUserSIDs (System.String\[\]) List of associated users (SIDs).
-Associated users is the list of users who are given access using the application/user mapping filter.

   * AssociatedUserUPNs (System.String\[\]) List of associated users (user principle names).
 Associated users is the list of users who are given access using the application/user mapping filter.

   * BrowserName (System.String) Unique browser name used to identify this application to other components in the site.
 This value is not visible to the end users.